 Pysanky comes from the Ukrainian verb писати [pysaty], meaning to write or scribe, as pysanky are traditionally made by drawing meaningful symbols onto an eggshell with beeswax and a stylus.
 While many Eastern European cultures decorate eggs in a similar way, Ukrainian pysanky are famous throughout the world.
 A completed Ukrainian pysanka (the singular form of pysanky) may look like one of these, and each egg can mean something different:

 If someone sent you an Easter card with the picture below, would you be able to read the message it represents?

 No?
 That’s okay — here’s the scoop.
 Signs and symbols have been the means of ancient communication for ages.
 These particular signs, though, are often used in Ukrainian pysanky and mean wishes for good health, fortune, and prosperity.
 This is how historians know how far back the tradition of pysanka dates — these symbols are really, really old.

-So, if you would like to get a little more creative this year and send either an Easter postcard or an egg, be proactive and intrigue the recipient with one of the messages encoded in signs.
-To get you started, here are a few examples of other commonly used pysanka signs.
+So, if you would like to get a little more creative with your Easter eggs this year, give the gift of good fortune by decorating your eggs pysanky-style.
+To get you started, here are a few examples of other commonly used symbols.